A new virus related to SARS is the culprit in China's mysterious pneumonia outbreak, scientists say - Local News 8

 SARS infected more than 8,000 people and killed 774 in a pandemic that ripped through Asia and spread to 37 countries in 2002 and 2003.
 A coronavirus is also the culprit for deadly Middle East respiratory syndrome (MERS), first identified in Saudi Arabia in 2012.
 MERS has since killed 851 people globally, according to the WHO.

-But the new coronavirus in Wuhan appears to not be as lethal as SARS.
+But the new coronavirus in Wuhan appears to not be as lethal as SARS or MERS.
 Its symptoms are mainly fever, with a number of patients having difficulty breathing.
 Eight patients had recovered and been discharged from hospital as of Wednesday, and no deaths have been reported, according to CCTV.

 The virus was first detected in Wuhan on December 12.
 Since then, a total of 59 people have been struck by the illness, with seven patients in critical condition at some stage, Chinese health authorities said on Sunday.